dperrera/variations/README.md

 # Variations

 A React component library that enables rapid prototyping and exploration of UI variations.
-This library makes it easy to create and manage multiple versions of your UI components, perfect for prototyping.

 ## Installation